softwaresaved/esrc-software-study/Src/ESRC.md

 available under an [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/), and covers the period 01/01/73 to 01/01/30.
-The GtR data snapshot was downloaded from the GtR website on the 11/10/21 and corresponded to data last updated by UKRI on the 30th of September 2021.
-The R markdown should work with any future data updates.
+The GtR data snapshot was downloaded from the GtR website on the 08/11/21 and corresponded to data last updated by UKRI on the 28th October
+2021.<!-- 11/10/21 and corresponded to data last updated by UKRI on the 30th of September 2021. -->

 The data set contains 120,865 rows (after some data cleaning), where a row corresponds to the record of an award.
 In this data set 10,834